Ben00it/Extract-AD-users-from-a-distribution-Group/README.md

 Comment :
 - This script is clever, all cases have been thought for U :)
-- If you got an superior version than powershell V2.0  (Which I guess yes) you don't need to use : function-export.ps1.
-(But anyway it will be ignore)
+- If you got a superior version than powershell V2.0  (Which I guess yes) you don't need to use : function-export.ps1.
+(But anyway it will be ignore in this case)
-    - > Why : Load the function "-append" from command  'export-csv' is not available in powershell v2.0
+    - Why : Load the function "-append" from command  'export-csv' is not available in powershell v2.0
 - In the output file you can as well set and alias for renaming the group  e.g VTOMPROD_Consultation -> Consult

 Enjoy.